-Preventative Cleanroom Maintenance and Cleaning
+Preventative Cleanroom Cleaning and Maintenance

 The key to a successful and efficient cleanroom is maximizing the reliability of your facility and equipment while minimizing the amount of time for shutdowns.
 One of the most effective ways to ensure you succeed in these areas is a strong preventative maintenance and cleanroom cleaning program.
 Preventative cleanroom maintenance is maintenance performed on the facility while everything is in working order to remove the risk of unexpected equipment failure and facility shutdown.

 Preventative cleanroom cleaning and maintenance that cleanroom operators should always make a priority.

 1. Air filter changes.
 Air filters are one of the most effective tools for keeping particulates and bioburden outside of the cleanroom.
 Due to the fact that air is being circulated 24/7 in the facility, the filters will need maintenance more frequently than other equipment.
 Most systems include three filters: pre-filters, bag or box filters, and HEPA filters.
 Pre-filters and bag or box filters both work to protect the HEPA filter since it is the most expensive.
 By properly maintaining the preceding filters you ensure effectively cleaned and conditioned air at all times in your facility, and you also will save by providing protection for the most expensive parts of your equipment.

 2. Strong communication with employees.
 Being aware of the condition of your facility is crucial for a well-maintained cleanroom.
 The best way to stay on top of this information is by having well-trained employees with strong communication.
 Workers spending time inside the cleanroom have the best information pertaining to the need for cleanroom cleaning, the frequency of air filter changes, equipment that may be in need of maintenance, and when hygiene supplies and PPE are needed.